Louis-Takow/SELENIUM-webdriver-testNG---Maven-project/README.md

-# Web UI Automation - OrangeHRM Authentication Tests
+# Web UI Automation - SNIPE-IT Authentication Tests

 This project focuses on developing automated UI tests using Selenium for the SNIPE-IT application, specifically validating user authentication functionalities.